krzem5/Python-Powerpoint_Animation_Generator/README.md

 # PowerPoint Animation Generator

 PowerPoint Animation Generator is a simple python program made to easily generate PowerPoint Animations.
-It uses JSON as an input.
+It uses json file as an input.

 ## Compiling